 The correlation between cannabis use and schizophrenia is not clear, but people with a family history of the condition may wish to avoid cannabis, even medical cannabis.

-While the average age of schizophrenia onset can help with deciding how likely it is that a person’s symptoms stem from schizophrenia, people of any age can have schizophrenia.
+While the average age of schizophrenia onset can help with determining whether a person’s symptoms may stem from schizophrenia, people of any age can have schizophrenia.

 Age is not a good predictor of schizophrenia risk, since many factors influence individual schizophrenia risk.
 There is no age at which the risk of developing schizophrenia disappears.